Trey Henderson

 Nolan "Trey" Henderson (born 10 October 1989 in Vancouver, British Columbia) is an American football defensive end turned full-time hammer thrower.
 He played collegiately for the University of Southern California Trojans and graduated from USC in 2012.

 In high school, at Vancouver College he played a number of positions both on the offensive and defensive side of the ball.
 Henderson injured his knees during his freshman season as a Trojan, and opted to change sports from football to track where he was a two-time All American.
 He was former star in track and field at his high school.
 In track, Trey set the Canadian youth record in the hammer with a throw of 221-0 (67.36m) and was the 2005 BC Junior champion, BC Juvenile champion and Canadian Junior silver medalist.

-Since 2018, Henderson has been defensive line coach as well as an assistant coach with the Pacific Lutheran University track & field program.
+Since 2018, Henderson has been defensive line coach as well as the head coach with the Pacific Lutheran University track & field program.